wolfSSL/wolfssl/IDE/Renesas/e2studio/RX65N/GR-ROSE/README_EN.md

 ----

 wolfSSL supports client authentication as follows:
--	In TLS1.3, ECDSA certificates are handled by TSIP, RSA certificates are handled by software.
--	In TLS1.2, both ECDSA and RSA certificates are handled by TSIP.
+-	Both ECDSA certificates and RSA certificates are handled by TSIP.

 (1)	Loading client certificate